-Because of a mix of federal, state, and local incentives, these systems might cost even less upfront than conventional heating and cooling options.
+Because of a mix of federal, state, and local incentives, these systems might cost even less upfront than conventional heating and cooling options — but federal incentives expire at the end of the year, so the time to act is now.

 The scoop

 Unlike gas-powered furnaces, heat pumps don't create heat by burning fuel.
-Instead, heat pumps pull warmth from the air or ground outside and transfer it inside your home (or do the reverse to cool it down), making them way more energy-efficient.
-According to the U.S. Department of Energy, geothermal heat pumps use a lot less energy than regular systems because of the steady temperature underground.
+Instead, they pull warmth from the air or ground outside and transfer it inside your home (or do the reverse to cool it down), making them far more energy-efficient.

 How it's helping